-This Spring, FISPAN's CEO and Co-Founder Clayton Weir joined Wells Fargo's Greg Hansen, SVP and Head of Product, at Nacha's Smarter, Faster Payments Conference to discuss streamlining treasury management with embedded banking solutions.
+Check out this blog post highlighting the conversation held at Nacha's Smarter, Faster Payments Conference between FISPAN's Co-Founder Clayton Weir and Wells Fargo's Greg Hansen, SVP and Head of Product about streamlining treasury management with embedded banking solutions.

 What is Embedded Banking?